SecondLukyys/github.io-website/README.txt

 To use this code for your self you can clone repository with

-https://github.com/SecondLukyys/github.io-website.git or download repository using Code button then then downloading zip file.
+git clone https://github.com/SecondLukyys/github.io-website.git or download repository using Code button then then downloading zip file.

 Then you can open index.html file to view contents in your browser.